1971 TOPPS SUPER BASEBALL CARDS

 At approximately twice the size of a standard baseball card, the Super cards measured approximately 3 1/2″ by 5″ each.
 This was significantly larger than the standard 2 1/2″ by 3 1/2″ size Topps used at the time.
 The oversized format allowed for lavish portrait images that took up almost the entire card front.
 Crisp action shots and headshots were highlighted on a solid white background with statistics and other card details overlaying the photo in an elegant banner across the bottom.

-Read also: VALUABLE 1970 BASEBALL CARDS
+Read also: ERIC's BASEBALL CARDS AND COMICS

 What really made the 1971 Topps Super cards unique, however, was the die-cut technology used.
 Each player portrait was meticulously die-cut from the card stock, leaving holes of various outlines and shapes throughout the image area.
 This created the illusion that the player was “floating” right on the surface of the card stock.
 Die-cuts of bats, balls, gloves and other baseball paraphernalia were mixed in throughout the cutouts as well, adding even more visual depth and flair.
 The die-cutting was a groundbreaking innovation that had never been seen on a mass-produced baseball card set before.